 - Associate links or create notes and comments for various records.

-Financials’ interface is only available in English for the time being.
-However, NAV is available in several languages and the French version should be available soon.
+For most of our Canadian clientele, the Dynamics 365 Financials versus Dynamics NAV 2017 run is also about language.
+If you live in Quebec, or are a French-speaking user, unfortunaly you might have realized that Dynamics 365 Financials’ interface is only available in English for the time being.
+However, Dynamics NAV 2017 is available in several languages, and the French version should be available soon.

 Well, all these features are interesting, but take the time to consider our 5 key factors before changing your ERP.